 Maintaining chiller plant efficiency depends on a wide array of factors.
-However, if you’re looking to keep performance on the right side of the chiller efficiency curve, ten you need to follow the following tips:
+However, if you’re looking to keep performance on the right side of the chiller efficiency curve, then you need to follow these tips:

 Always maintain a daily operating log of the chiller